BioticPixels/rwgrayprojects.com-Mirror/maps/about_fullers_world_maps.md

 ![](./images/fmap2.gif)

+*Disclaimer:
 The word Dymaxion and the Fuller Projection Dymaxion<sup>TM</sup> Map design are trademarks of the Buckminster Fuller Institute, Santa Barbara, California, (c) 1938, 1967 & 1992.
 All rights reserved.
 You can contact the BFI at [bfi@aol.com](mailto:bfi@aol.com).
-Phone: (805) 962-0022, Address: 2040 Alameda Padre Serra, Suite 224, Santa Barbara, CA 93103.
+Phone: (805) 962-0022, Address: 2040 Alameda Padre Serra, Suite 224, Santa Barbara, CA 93103.*

 Here is the same world map with a longitude latitude grid.
 (The quality of these images are not as sharp as I would like but I think you'll at least get the general idea).